totalopenstation/totalopenstation/docs/installing.rst

 Mac OSX
 =======

-Download Python 2 from the official website, and follow `this document on the Python.org website <https://www.python.org/download/mac/tcltk/>`_, that will help you choosing the correct version of Python to use.
+Download Python3 from the `official website <https://www.python.org/downloads/mac-osx/>`_, and follow `this document on the Python.org website <https://www.python.org/download/mac/tcltk/>`_, that will help you choosing the correct version of Python to use (Python 3.7.2+, 3.6.8, or 2.7.16+ have builtin Tcl/Tk).

 .. warning::

-   Do not use the pre-installed Python that comes with the OSX operating system.
+   Do not use the pre-installed Python that comes with the OSX operating system which has serious bugs that can cause application crashes.

 Microsoft Windows
 =================